Saghen/blink.cmp/doc/recipes.md

 }
 ```

-### Exclude constants from autocomplete
+### Exclude keywords/constants from autocomplete

-Removes language constants (if, else, while, etc.) provided by the language server from completion results.
+Removes language keywords/constants (if, else, while, etc.) provided by the language server from completion results.
 Useful if you prefer to use builtin or custom snippets for such constructs.

 ```lua
 sources = {